-Students have the chance to live in both Reims and Paris and study on two of Sciences Po’s most beautiful campuses.
+Students will have the chance to live in both Reims and Paris and study on two of Sciences Po’s most beautiful campuses.

 The first week of the programme takes place on the Reims campus of Sciences Po, housed in a former Jesuit college from the 17th century.
 Located in the historical heart of the city, this remarkable site has been restored to mix traditional architectural elements with state-of-the-art amenities.

 During the last week of the programme, students have the opportunity to live in Paris, explore the city, and attend classes on the Sciences Po Paris’ flagship campus.